Gaul: Roman conquest

 The Roman proconsul and general Julius Caesar led his army into Gaul in 58 BC, ostensibly to assist Rome's Gaullish allies against the migrating Helvetii.
-With the help of various Gallic clans (e.g., the Aedui) he managed to conquer nearly all of Gaul.
+With the help of various Gallic tribes (e.g., the Aedui) he managed to conquer nearly all of Gaul.
 While their military was just as strong as the Romans', the internal division between the Gallic tribes guaranteed an easy victory for Caesar, and Vercingetorix's attempt to unite the Gauls against Roman invasion came too late.
 Caesar was checked by Vercingetorix at a siege of Gergovia, a fortified town in the center of Gaul.
-Caesar's alliances with many Gallic clans broke.
+Caesar's alliances with many Gallic tribes broke.
 Even the Aedui, their most faithful supporters, threw in their lot with the Arverni but the ever-loyal Remi (best known for its cavalry) and Lingones sent troops to support Caesar.
 The Germani of the Ubii also sent cavalry, which Caesar equipped with Remi horses.
 Caesar captured Vercingetorix in September 52 BC in the Battle of Alesia, which ended the majority of Gallic resistance to Rome.

-As many as one million people (probably 1 in 5 of the Gauls) died, another one million were enslaved, 300 clans were subjugated and 800 cities were destroyed during the Gallic Wars.
+As many as one million people (probably 1 in 12 of the Gauls) died, another one million were enslaved, 300 clans were subjugated and 800 cities were destroyed during the Gallic Wars.
 The entire population of the city of Avaricum (Bourges) (40,000 in all) were slaughtered.
 Before Caesar's campaign against the Helvetii (Switzerland), the Helvetians had numbered 263,000, but afterwards only 100,000 remained, most of whom Caesar took as slaves.